exinfoam/test_01/README.md

 “What Does It Mean to Unionize When You’re Your Own Boss?” https://eyeondesign.aiga.org/what-does-it-mean-to-unionize-when-youre-your-own-boss/

-The Young Karl Marx movie trailer (come for the trailer, stay for ads...) https://www.youtube.com/watch?v=hVTDoZLssg8
+The Young Karl Marx movie trailer (come for the orchestrated biopic, stay for the personalised ads...) https://www.youtube.com/watch?v=hVTDoZLssg8

 Guild entry - Wikipedia